Robinhood Review 2022: Best Trading App for Beginners

 My Honest Experience with Robinhood

-I’m a longtime user of Robinhood since 2019 and have experienced both ups and downs while using the platform.
+I’ve been a longtime user of Robinhood since 2019 and have experienced both ups and downs while using the platform.

-I still remember the good ol’ days when Fidelity charged $7.95 per stock trade while other full service brokerages such as Merrill Lynch charged $19.95 or more.
+I still remember the good ol’ days when Fidelity charged $7.95 per stock trade while other full-service brokerages such as Merrill Lynch charged $19.95 or more.

 Robinhood literally changed the investing industry forever and I am very thankful for their contribution to American finance.